-While there’s no definitive list of what constitutes a home improvement, a Myrtle Beach sunroom, swimming pool or pool enclosure are all included.
+While there’s no definitive list of what constitutes a home improvement, a sunroom, swimming pool or pool enclosure are all included.
 Other improvements like a new HVAC, water heater, or adding storm windows also counts.

 The cost of home repairs, however, isn’t included in your tax basis.
 Jobs like repairing a fallen gutter, filling a hole in the wall, or replacing a window pane are considered repairs, not improvements to the property.